kilianhae/DeepPolyTorch/README.md

 - The file `verifier.py` contains the of the verifier function.
 It implements loading of the stored networks and test cases.
 As well as the `analyze` function which executes a DeepPoly convex relaxation.
 - The file `evaluate` will run all networks and specs currently in the repository.
 It follows the calling convention we will use for grading.
 - The folder `utils` contains helper methods for loading and initialization
-- The folder `code/verify` contains all the Layer-Specific verifyer class (implemented as torch Modules) as well as the Abstract class Verifier, in case you wish to add any specific layers this should give you a good template to build upon.
-If your verifier has any optimizable values make sure to specify them as torch Parameters.
 - In the directory `models`, you can find 14 neural networks (9 fully connected and 5 convolutional) weights.
 These networks are loaded using PyTorch in `verifier.py`.
 Note that we included two `_base` networks which do not contain activation functions.

+- The folder `code/verify` contains all the Layer-Specific verifyer class (implemented as torch Modules) as well as the Abstract class Verifier, in case you wish to add any specific layers this should give you a good template to build upon.
+If your verifier has any optimizable values make sure to specify them as torch Parameters.
+- In the file `code/deeppoly.py` you will find an example implementation of how to: Generate a Deeppoly Verfier from a pytorch network, how to optimize over verification parameters (using PGD with Adam) and how to run verification of samples.

 In the directory `test_cases`, you can find 13 subfolders (the folder for `fc_6` contains both examples for `cifar10` and `mnist`).
 Each subfolder is associated with one of the networks using the same name.
 In a subfolder corresponding to a network, you can find 2 test cases for each network.
 Note that for the base networks, we provide you with 5 test cases each.
 Also, as we use 2 different versions (mnist, cifar10) of `fc_6`, the corresponding folder contains 2 test cases per dataset.
 As explained in the lecture, these test cases **are not** part of the set of test cases that we will use for the final evaluation.